Allow related issues to be started/due on the same date.

 It seems logical to include the precedes and follows in the sorting criteria for a gantt chart by default.

-#5 Updated by Siebe Joris Jochems over 8 years ago
+Updated by Siebe Joris Jochems about 10 years ago

 I have the same problem.
 I use the gantt chart a lot and I love the arrows between issues.
 When working with small issues (2 hours) a lot of those will start/end on the same day.

 Another workaround for this issue is to specify a delay of -1 days when linking the issues.

-#7 Updated by Marius BALTEANU over 3 years ago
+Updated by Marius BĂLTEANU over 5 years ago

 Sebastian C wrote:

 8 years later, is there any update on this?

 Using a delay of -1 certainly works but it's incredibly confusing to anyone who doesn't know why it was necessary to do so.